zengh5/Avg_FT/README.md

 In the supplementary file 'supp.pdf', we provide more detailed results:

-- Ablation study on the decaying factor \gamma;
+- Ablation study on the decaying factor \u03B3;
 - Visualization of FFT and AaF in a 2D subspace;
 - Attack performance on Swin;
 - Attack performance in the most difficult-target scenario;